Staying on the Manifold: Geometry-Aware Noise Injection: Introduction

 Additionally, many real-world problems require learning functions on a known manifold rather than the unconstrained Euclidean space.
 Weather and climate observations naturally live on the surface of the sphere, which approximates the shape of the Earth.
 In cell biology we might consider red blood cells, which can be approximated by a biconcave disc \cite{kuchel2021surface}.
 Or in brain imaging, quantities like cortical thickness and grey matter intensity are measured on the cortical surface \cite{ripart}: although the cortex can be mapped onto the sphere, it is actually highly wrinkly.
 In such settings, applying perturbations or learning representations that ignore the intrinsic manifold structure can lead to deceptive results as Euclidean distances in the embedding space fail to capture the true distances between points: two points which might be close with respect to the Euclidean metric can be far apart when travelling along the manifold surface.
-This highlight the necessity of geometry-aware methods that respect the manifold structure when perturbing data as an augmentation technique. \\
+This highlights the necessity of geometry-aware strategies that respect the manifold structure when perturbing data as an augmentation technique. \\

 In this paper, we propose geometry-aware noise injection strategies as a data augmentation technique and show their benefits compared to ambient space noise injection.
-We consider three such strategies – tangent space noise, geodesic noise and Brownian motion noise – and demonstrate their effect on manifolds embedded in $\mathbb{R}^3$, namely the Swiss roll and families of spheroids and tori. \\

-Our contributions include: \begin{itemize} \item definitions, derivations, and implementations of geometry-aware input noise for various parametrised manifolds and their deformations, \item establishing the implicit regulariser of adding manifold-restricted input noise, \item empirical demonstration that geometry-aware noise improves generalisation and robustness over manifold-agnostic noise. \end{itemize}
+We consider three such strategies and demonstrate their effect on manifolds embedded in $\mathbb{R}^3$, namely the Swiss roll and families of spheroids and tori.
+We additionally apply our strategies in the setting of a learnt data manifold, specifically the MNIST digits dataset.
+Our contributions include: \begin{enumerate} \item defining geometry-aware input noise for various parameterised, deformed and learned manifolds, \item establishing the implicit regulariser of adding manifold-restricted input noise, \item empirical demonstration that geometry-aware noise can improve generalisation and robustness over manifold-agnostic noise. \end{enumerate}